sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/Sourcedeleted.md

 ### NewSourcedeleted

-`func NewSourcedeleted(id string, name string, type_ string, deleted time.Time, connector string, actor SourcedeletedActor, ) *Sourcedeleted`
+`func NewSourcedeleted(id string, name string, type_ string, deleted SailPointTime, connector string, actor SourcedeletedActor, ) *Sourcedeleted`

 NewSourcedeleted instantiates a new Sourcedeleted object This constructor will assign default values to properties that have it defined,